openregister/openregister-python/README.md

 ## Representations

-The canonical format for a single Entry is sorted JSON with whitespaces removed, but other representations can hold a list of Entries with fidelity:
+The canonical format for a single Item is sorted JSON with whitespaces removed, but other representations can hold a list of Entries with fidelity:

 * .yaml - a YAML serialisation of the JSON [jsontoyaml](http://jsontoyaml.com/#python)
 * .txt - a plain text version compatible with [TiddlyWeb](http://tiddlyweb.org)